Holder Regularity for Nondivergence nonlocal parabolic equations: Abstract

 \section{Abstract}

 This paper proves H\"older continuity of viscosity solutions to certain nonlocal parabolic equations that involve a generalized fractional time derivative of Marchaud or Caputo type.
-As a necessary and preliminary result, this paper first shows that viscosity solutions to certain nonlinear ordinary differential equations involving the generalized fractional time derivative are H\"older continuous.
+As a necessary and preliminary result, this paper first proves H\"older continuity for viscosity solutions to certain nonlinear ordinary differential equations involving the generalized fractional time derivative.